AryaMajumder38/Bagnan-Mahila-Bikash-Store/README.md

 👉 http://localhost:3000

 You should see your Next.js app running.

+## 🔄 Recent Changes

+- **Removed Address Management**: The address management functionality has been completely removed from the application.
+Users now enter shipping/billing information directly during checkout.

 🛠 Project Structure
 You can begin editing the app by modifying: